The virtual nurse-in to protest Facebook's ban on breast-feeding photos has taken off, with hundreds hourly joining a group that

 We're here to stand up and say that our nation's attitude towards breastfeeding needs to change.
 Why?
 Because breastfeeding is just the biologically normal way to feed a baby, and the only way to make a change is if we see breastfeeding.

-off their clothes to the point where their bottoms are showing.
+stripped off their clothes to the point where their bottoms are showing.
 It's very tasteful, and very funny.
 People described it as delicious, delightful, hilarious.
 Friends in the art community all across Canada loved it.
-Reaction from francophone friends was
+Reaction from

 You can imagine my surprise when I logged onto Facebook the next morning and found the picture had been removed due to its violating community standards.
 Whose community?
 Whose standards?

 Amine Derkaoui, a 21-year-old Moroccan man, is pissed at Facebook.
 Last year he spent a few weeks training to screen illicit Facebook content through an outsourcing firm, for which he was paid a measly $1 an hour.
 He's still fuming over it.

 It's humiliating.
 They are just exploiting the third world, Derkaoui complained in a thick French accent over Skype just a few weeks after Facebook filed their record $100 billion IPO.
 As a sort of payback, Derkaoui gave us some internal

 documents, which shed light on exactly how Facebook censors the dark content it doesn't want you to see, and the people whose job it is to make sure you don't.

 Whenever Facebook deletes an image it deems objectionable, it refers the offending user to its rambling Statement of Rights and Responsibilities.
 That policy is vague when it comes to content moderation, and probably intentionally so.
 If users

 knew exactly what criteria was being used to judge their content, they could hold Facebook to them.
 It would be clear what Facebook was choosing to censor according to its policies, and what amounted to arbitrary censorship.